ringcentral/ringcentral-api-docs/docs/authentication/quick-start.md

     ### Run your code

     You are almost done.
-Now run your app from Eclipse.
-Then Open a Web browser and enter localhost:5000.
+Now run your app using gradle `gradle run` command.
+    Open a Web browser and enter localhost:5000, you should see 'Login with RingCentral' link, click on that and follow the login process using your sandbox credentials to access the secure page where you can call RingCentral APIs.

 === "Ruby"